 Approximately 70% of IIJ Group's employees are engaged in the engineering and service departments, and many of them are recruited from universities and other institutions specializing in science and engineering, where the percentage of female is low, which has led to its characteristic of a low percentage of female employees.
 As IIJ's ratio of female hires including mid-careers and new graduates has been increasing in recent years, the ratio of female managers (7) is expected to increase along with the increase in the ratio of female employees.
-IIJ's ratio of female managers in FY2023 increased to 6.3%, which means that IIJ achieved its FY2024 target of 6% or more at an early stage.
-IIJ's FY2027 target is the ratio of female managers of 8% or more.
+As of April 2025, IIJ's ratio of female managers was 8.4%, and therefore IIJ has brought forward its FY2027 target of 8% or more by one year to FY2026.